The Benefits of Using Dyes in your Pond

 All dyes are food-grade, which means that they will pose no threat to wildlife (fish or otherwise) if the dyed water is consumed.
 This means there are no restrictions on swimming, fishing, irrigation, or livestock watering when using a pond dye.

 For late season pond dye use, we recommend a black dye called Loch Ness.
-This dye will darken your pond significantly and is a great way to prepare your pond for the next season.
-Black dyes are great for ponds in wooded, natural areas because they will give the pond a more pure and reflective quality.
-By dying a pond black late in the season, you will limit the amount of weed regeneration in the coming season.
+It is an effective black pond dye that will significantly darken your pond and provide a more pure, reflective quality By dying a pond black late in the season, you will limit the amount of weed regeneration in the coming season.

 A short video demonstrating the proper application of a pond dye: